-Nyaope and whoonga4 have been incorporated into the heroin-related admission category to improve accuracy of heroin surveillance.
-Nationally, heroin/opiates comprised 17% of all treatment admissions for the current period.
-Between 1% (EC) and 26% (NR) of persons in specialist treatment centres reported heroin/opiates as their primary drug of use.
-Decreases were noted for heroin/opiates admissions over the last two reporting periods for the NR (38% to 26%) and KZN (19% to 14%) (Figure 5).
-Nationally, the average age of persons who had heroin/ opiates as their primary substance of use was 32 years, with mean ages ranging between 30 years (CR, KZN and NR respectively) and 37 years (WC) (Table 4).
-Between 1% (EC) and 38% (NR) of persons attending specialist treatment centres reported heroin/opiates as a primary or secondary substance of use.
-Although heroin/opiates was mostly smoked (77%), across sites, between 12% (KZN) and 33% (EC) of individuals who had heroin/opiates as their primary substance of use reported injecting the drug.
+Nyaope and whoonga3 have been incorporated into the heroin-related admission category to improve accuracy of heroin surveillance.
+Nationally, heroin/opiates comprised 16% of all treatment admissions for the current period.
+Between 1% (EC) and 25% (NR) of persons in specialist treatment centres reported heroin/opiates as their primary drug of use.
+An increase was seen in the NR from 20% in 2023b to 25% in 2024a.
+Decreases were noted for heroin/opiates admissions over the last two reporting periods for both KZN (16% to 11%) and WC (13% to 19%) (Figure 5).

+Nationally, the average age of persons who had heroin/opiates as their primary substance of use was 33 years, with mean ages ranging between 19 years (CR) and 37 years (WC) (Table 4).
+Between 1% (EC) and 30% (NR) of persons attending specialist treatment centres reported heroin/opiates as a primary or secondary substance of use.
+Although heroin/opiates was mostly smoked (63%), across sites between 12% (KZN) and 56% (CR) of individuals who had heroin/opiates as their primary substance of use reported injecting the drug.
+The CR also had the highest rates for heroin use by injection compared to other modes of use.
+There was only one case of reported injection use for heroin/opiates in the EC during this period.